 To seamlessly blend the exterior spaces with those indoors, the uncovered and covered deck spaces are made from the same pine log construction.
 The vertical posts are 12 inches in diameter while the railing posts are five inches thick, offering a nice range in scale to the finished look.

-During the rainy seasons, Ron and Jane are able to entertain friends and family outdoors thanks to the 14-foot-by-16-foot covered deck nestled between the welcome deck and the spacious uncovered dining deck.
-To keep each of the spaces unified, they’re decorated with a mix of barn red accents and dark black-brown woven furniture.
+During the rainy seasons, Ron and Jane are able to entertain friends and family outdoors thanks to the large covered deck nestled between the welcome deck and the spacious uncovered dining deck.
+To keep each of the spaces unified, they're decorated with a mix of barn red accents and dark black-brown woven furniture.